Our sustainability journey

 Recognized for green practices

 Practice Greenhealth began its Environmental Excellence Awards program.
-Kaiser Permanente has received awards across many categories every year since this inception — for a total of 337 awards.
+Kaiser Permanente has received awards across many categories since this inception, earning nearly 350 awards.

 2003